Kelxety/pms-app/README.md

 # Project Monitoring System (PMS) App

-Project Monitoring System or PMS App is a project monitoring application for Top level management or ground level engineer for a seamless project transparancy.
+Project Monitoring System or PMS App is a project monitoring application for Top level management or ground level engineer for a seamless project transparency.

 ## Documentation